-Hi comrades, the above document contains statements from most of the candidates standing in the election for Michaelmas Committee.
+Hi comrades, the document attached in circulated emails contains statements from most of the candidates standing in the election for Michaelmas Committee.
 A full list of everyone and the positions being stood for is on the final page.

 Please vote here!

 What can we take from the outcome of last week’s local elections?
 On the whole: not bad.
 Labour did well where we need to (Southern marginals), and where we didn’t (towns up North), the problem is at least straightforward to amend.

 Dear Joe and the 2018-19 National Committee,

 We are writing to give notice of the Cambridge University Labour Club's decision to disaffiliate.

 The student membership of the Labour Party has reached the end of its tether with Labour Students.

 For over a decade now our club is one of the few to have remained steadfastly affiliated.
 It is now, regrettably, all too clear to us that participation is worth nothing when democratic engagement can do nothing.

 At our Termly General Meeting last week our membership resolved overwhelmingly to rescind affiliation, on the grounds that the elections of the incoming national chair and 2019-20 committee were deeply undemocratic.
 We stand shoulder to shoulder with clubs across the country who have attested to the bad faith cronyism of these ballots, and especially to the corrupt manner in which eligibility rules were applied.
 In a movement of 20,000 Labour students, only 500 were permitted to have any say.